Imágenes de páginas

 JER. ix., 5.-" And weary themselves to commit iniquity."

-Sinners weary and tire out themselves in the service of Satan.
+Sinners weary and tire out themselves in the service

-1 SAM. xiv., 6.-"There is no restraint to the Lord to save by many or by few."
+1 SAM. xiv., 6.- "There is no restraint to the Lord to save by many or by few."

 God can save by small means.